 Seven Lessons We Learned about Raising Turkeys in the Last Eight Months

 We got our first ever turkey chicks (called poults) last February!
 Six of them!
 We didn't know anything at all about turkeys--they were given to us by a good friend.
 During this months-long experiment, many new pieces of knowledge have come to light!
 In the past several months, we have learned quite a lot about BB (Broad Breasted)Turkeys.
-Here are just a few of the most important lessons we learned:
+Here are the most important lessons we learned about raising turkeys:

 1. We Underestimated How Much Turkeys Eat

 Broad Breasted Turkeys eat...
 A LOT!
 They also grow extremely quickly, so that kind of makes up for how much they eat in a way.
 Although we have our turkeys in with our chickens, and they have a very large run, and even though we let them free range around the 3/4 acre property fairly often.... the food costs for the poultry skyrocketed!

 My husband estimates that a full grown tom (male turkey) eats about the same amount as 5-6 adult chickens.
 We have 31 chickens, and with the four adult turkeys (we harvested 2 of them during the summer), our poultry feed cost actually doubled.
 At this point, we just view this experiment as an investment in good holiday turkey meat, as well as meat we can preserve and freeze for later.